Microsoft Account Auth Module

 Stores the endpoint used to locate profile data for the authenticated user.

-When a user profile response object is returned by Microsoft Live, values from the specified field paths are copied to the user profile in Hub.
+When a user profile response object is returned by the Microsoft identity platform, values from the specified field paths are copied to the user profile in Hub.
 Use the following settings to define the endpoint that locates profile data for the authenticated user and map fields that are stored in the authorization service to user accounts in Hub.

-For the Microsoft Live module, the values are set automatically.
+For the Microsoft Account module, the values are set automatically.

 Maps to the field that stores the value to copy to the User ID property in Hub.